SimonCB765/CKDOntology/ReminderNotes.md

 Other Correlates - No literature checks have been performed to see how these hold up as real causes
 - inflammation (glomerulonephritis)
 - Diabetic Retinopathy
-- Hypocalcemia
 - Hematuria
 - Hyperglycemia
 - Hyperkalemia
-- Hyperparathyroidism
 - Iron Deficiency
-- Hyperphosphatemia
 - Folate (B12) Deficiency
-- Hypovitaminosis D
 - Impaired Glucose Tolerance
 - Kidney Stones
 - Family History of Kidney Disease Including Polycystic Kidneys
 - Systemic Lupus Erythematosis
 - Relative Erythropoietin Deficiency
-- Renal Osteodystrophy (Renal Bone Disease)
-- Secondary Hyperparathyroidism
-    - Secondary hyperparathyroidism refers to the excessive secretion of parathyroid hormone by the parathyroid glands in response to hypocalcemia (low blood calcium levels) and associated hyperplasia of the glands.
 - Rheumatoid Arthritis
 - Protein in the urine
     - Proteinuria, Microalbuminuria, etc.